Hen0678/Everest-Enthusiast/README.md

 * Google Fonts was used to import the 'Montserrat' fonts into the style.css file.
 * Font Awesome was used to add Favicon icons.
 * GitPod was used for coding the site and version control.
-* GitHub as the respository for the projects code.
+* GitHub as the repository for the projects code.
 * WebAIM contrast checker
 * Am I Responsive - for checking the look on different size devices
 * Lighthouse in Chrome dev tools